Buyer Fit Snapshot

 Print quality matters just as much.
 Variable data on a tiny packet can get muddy if the type is too small or the contrast is weak.
 I like to keep critical text at a legible size, use strong contrast, and avoid putting important dosage language over busy backgrounds.
 Matte can look more premium, but gloss can improve contrast in some designs.
 There is no magic finish.
 There is only what works for your layout and your filler.

 Typography is where brands get too clever and then wonder why customers are confused.
 Keep the logo visible, but don’t let it bully the important information.
-The hierarchy should be obvious in 2 seconds: product name, dosage, instructions, then secondary details.
-If your personalized vitamin packet packaging design needs a magnifying glass, the design failed.
-Period.
+The hierarchy should balance brand prominence with dosage directions, allergy pointers, and QR code placement.
+A good hierarchy prevents a “who’s who” scenario where the most critical copy is the smallest.

 Cost and pricing for personalized packet packaging